 Figure 1: Image depicts issues with the location of the actual vs ideal focal point when divergent vs collimated beams are used AND when the lens is underfilled.

 IPS utilizes a unique technology known as wavelength stabilization to assemble a Hybrid ECL (HECL).
 This technology allows us to “lock” the laser to the desired spectral line AND shape the spectral output.
-This is ideal for Raman spectroscopy applications because we can provide extremely narrow wavelength sources (in both multi-mode and single mode configurations) that remain locked at the desired excitation wavelength regardless of ambient temperature changes, vibrations, back reflections, and of course time.
+This is ideal because we can provide extremely narrow wavelength sources (in both multi-mode and single mode configurations) that remain locked at the desired excitation wavelength regardless of ambient temperature changes, vibrations, back reflections, and of course time.